Francllin/httparty_automation/README.md

-# Processo Seletivo WM - Testes de GET, PUT, POST e DELETE automatizado com HTTParty.
+# Testes de GET, PUT, POST e DELETE automatizado com HTTParty.

 The objective of test is to automate the HTTP verbs.
 The site was used jsonplaceholder.typicode.com with endpoint "/posts".